lnx66/agents-for-openbb/README.md

 <img width="726" alt="reasoning steps example" src="https://github.com/user-attachments/assets/fd0494ad-ea80-41ff-8d30-b90c139cdeb2" />

-Sometimes, it can be valuable to send reasoning steps (also sometimes referred to as status updates) that contain extra information back to the OpenBB Workspace while your custom agent is performing tasks.
-This is useful for providing the user with feedback on the status of the task, or for providing the user with additional information that can help them understand the task at hand.

-To send a reasoning step back to the OpenBB Workspace, you `yield` from the `reasoning_step` function from within one of the functions you've added to your custom agent.
+Reasoning steps (or status updates) provide real-time feedback to users in the OpenBB Workspace during task execution.
+To implement them, `yield` from the `agent.reasoning_step` function within your custom agent's functions:

-For example, let's modify the `get_random_stout_beers` function above to send reasoning steps back to the OpenBB Workspace while it executes:

-Some things to note:
-- The `yield reasoning_step(...)` must be called from within the function you've added to your custom agent.
-- The reasoning step can have an `event_type` of `INFO`, `WARNING`, or `ERROR`.
+- Use `event_type` of `INFO`, `WARNING`, or `ERROR` to indicate severity
-- The reasoning step must specify a `message`, which will be displayed to the user in the OpenBB Workspace.
-- The reasoning step can optionally include a `details` dictionary, which will be displayed to the user as a table in the OpenBB Workspace, if they expand the reasoning step.
+- Include a `message` that will display to the user
+- Optionally add a `details` dictionary for additional information (displays as an expandable table)

-Reasoning steps can be yielded from both local and remote functions.
+Reasoning steps work with both local and remote functions, as shown in the `get_random_stout_beers` example above.

 ### Citations
 ...

 ### Widget Priority
-There are three types of widgets that are exposed to custom agents in the `QueryRequest` object via the `widgets` field:
+Custom agents receive three widget types via the `QueryRequest.widgets` field:

-- Priority / primary widgets -- These are widgets that the user has manually and explicitly added to context.
+- **Primary widgets**: Explicitly added by the user to the context
-- Secondary widgets -- These are widgets that are on the currently-active dashboard, but have not been added to the custom agent explicitly by the user.
+- **Secondary widgets**: Present on the active dashboard but not explicitly added
-- Extra widgets -- Any widgets that have been added to the OpenBB Workspace (whether they are visible on the currently-active dashboard or not).
+- **Extra widgets**: Any widgets added to OpenBB Workspace (visible or not)

-Currently, only priority and secondary widgets are exposed to custom agents.
-We are busy adding support for extra widgets.
+Currently, only primary and secondary widgets are accessible to custom agents, with extra widget support coming soon.

-Consider the following dashboard, which shows two widgets.
-The first widget is the Management Team widget (which has been added explicitly by the user as a priority widget), and the second widget is the Historical Stock Price widget (which is a secondary widget, as it is on the dashboard but not in the priority context):
+The dashboard below shows a Management Team widget (primary/priority) and a Historical Stock Price widget (secondary):

 <img width="1526" alt="example dashboard" src="https://github.com/user-attachments/assets/9f579a2a-7240-41f5-8aa3-5ffd8a6ed7ba" />